This episode was put together by Malcolm Garrett and is an introduction to some bands from early 70s Germany that changed the face of modern music.

 The opener is largely a symbolic choice.
 Kraftwerk, more so than any other band, have come to represent the final solution to a quest for a new music led by German bands starting at the end of the 60s.
 Thus they deserve this prominent position at the head of the playlist.
 Von Himmel Hoch (loosely translated ‘from high heaven’) is from their first album.
 With its droning electronics sounding like missiles falling and exploding randomly all around, it has been described as both an aural attack on the American tradition of blues-based rock, and a self-conscious reference to the bombing which took place throughout Europe in WWII.
 By default, if not actually by design, this had cleared the way for a comprehensive rebuilding of architecture and society.
 Here it clears the way for a musical form somewhere beyond ‘rock’, and serves as an apposite metaphor for the way in which Kraftwerk subsequently stripped away the conventions of the past to create a foundation for a distinctly German music.

-The Tangerine Dream track, Ultima Thule, which follows is a rare single that a schoolfriend had brought back from a trip to Germany.
-Memory says that it was probably the very first Krautrock track I had heard, but I was excited enough to want to hear more, and from here I actively sought out as much German music as I could.
+The Tangerine Dream track which follows, Ultima Thule, is a rare single that a schoolfriend had brought back from a trip to Germany.
+Memory says that it was the very first Krautrock track I had heard, but I was excited enough to want to hear more, and from here I actively sought out as much German music as I could.

 I was intrigued by the titles that bands like Tangerine Dream chose for their long meandering pieces.
 Ultima Thule it transpires was a near-mythical island, supposedly somewhere in the far North Atlantic.
 It had been written about in Roman times as the furthest point that the expanding Empire might reach.
 This single was followed by an album in a similarly strident vein, ‘Alpha Centauri’, after which they would abandon their conventional instruments in favour of a purely electronic sound.
 Whilst Ultima Thule was the furthest earthly outpost known to early Western civilisation, Alpha Centauri on the other hand is the closest star to our own Sun, and thus the first celestial body one might reach after leaving our solar system.
 Read into that what you will: “one small step for musiciankind” perhaps?
 The album sleeve did include the note “dedicated to all people who feel obliged to space” after all.
 Subsequent albums, including what I consider to be their meisterwerk, ‘Zeit’, a double album with just four lengthy pieces of pre-synthesiser, arythmic electronica, one per side.
 These were ambient long before the term had been coined, and are amongst the first ‘kosmische’ pieces.